At Hook or Crook, I draw from these teachings, practices, and values to drive change and make an impact:

 I’m Nic, founder of Hook or Crook Consulting.

-I bring a heart-centered approach, draw on my breadth of expertise and lived experience, and generate a unique set of services for my clients.
+I bring a heart-centered approach, and draw on my breadth of expertise and lived experience to generate a unique set of offerings.

-From policy analysis and facilitation to stakeholder engagement and values alignment, I balance a pragmatic awareness of the strategic, operational and governance priorities and challenges in organizations, while centering the visionary goals of transformative justice, bell hook’s love ethic, and survivor-first orientations rooted in the anti-violence movement.
+Together, we’ll balance a pragmatic awareness of the strategic, operational and governance priorities and challenges, while centering the visionary goals of transformative justice, bell hook’s love ethic, and survivor-first orientations rooted in the anti-violence movement.

 NIC_Web_Photo.jpg